jkosik/gke-deployer/README.md

 ```
 gsutil mb -p workload-318005 -c standard -l europe-central2 -b on gs://tfstate_PROJECT_ID_gke-deployer
 ```
-4. create GitHub Actions Secret for GCP_SA.
+4. create GitHub Actions Secret `GCP_SA`.
 Remove new lines before importing JSON file to the GitHub UI.
 ```
 jq -c .
 GCP_SA.json
 ```
-5. create GitHub Actions Secret for GCP_SSH_PRIVATE_KEY used in Jumphost (Ansible and administration).
+5. create GitHub Actions Secret `GCP_SSH_PRIVATE_KEY` for Jumphost access.

 ## Running CICD and git branch management
 Branches are organized as `dev/stage/prod`.
-Branch name is passed to `INFRA_ENV` varaible within CICD workflow.
-Based on that Terraform decides which *.tfvars file to use.
-Also Ansible and decides variable used within Terraform as well as Ansible for parametrization.
+Branch name is passed to `INFRA_ENV` variable within CICD workflow.
+Based on `INFRA_ENV` variable Terraform decides which *.tfvars file to use.
+Ansible utilizes the same variable as well.

 ## Deploying applications to K8S cluster
 Applications can be deployed in multiple ways:
 - using Jumphost with preinstalled kubectl (user can install additional tools as Helm)
 - using [ArgoCD](docs/argocd.md)

 ## Additional info
 #### Master-Workload architecture